 The common approach to feature transfer at scale is a tedious manual process straddling deep learning (DL) systems and parallel dataflow (PD) systems.
 These systems present a dichotomy, as Figure 2(A) shows.
 PD systems support queries and manage distributed memory for structured data but do not support DL natively.
 DL systems support complex CNNs and hardware accelerators but need manual partitioning of files and memory for distributed execution.
-Moreover, data scientists often prefer interpretable ML models on structured features [6]; thus, a DL system alone is too limiting.
+Moreover, data scientists often prefer decision tree-based ML models on structured data [8]; thus, a DL system alone is too limiting.

 Figure 2(B) illustrates the manual process.
-Suppose Alice tries layers L5 to L7 (say) from a given CNN.
-She first runs CNN inference in TensorFlow to write out (materialize) L5 for all images in her dataset.
-She loads this large data file with image features into Spark, joins it with the structured data, and runs MLlib [45] for downstream training.
-She repeats all this for L6 and then for L7.
-Apart from being tedious grunt work, this process faces two key systems issues:
+Suppose Alice tries layer 5 (L5) to layer 7 (L7) (say) from a given CNN.
+She first runs CNN inference in DL system (e.g., Tensor-Flow) to materialize L5 for all images in her dataset.
+She loads this large data file with image features into PD system (e.g., Spark), joins it with the structured data, and trains a downstream multimodal ML model (e.g., using MLlib [54] or TensorFlow).
+She repeats this for L6 and then for L7.
+Apart from being tedious, this process faces two key systems issues: